Perspectives of structurally marginalised patients attending contextually tailored and integrated care practices in Canada

 The BC Primary Health Care Research Network and their patient partners provide a very useful priority-setting framework for engaging with patients with the intent of establishing research priorities in primary care in this journal article.

-Supporting physiotherapists in all practice settings, now and in the future, is a key focus of the advocacy work of the CPA.
-Research efforts aimed at identifying short-term impacts and trends over time are of vital importance in advocating for, and responding to. the changing needs of the profession.
+Supporting physiotherapists in all practice settings, now and in the future, is a key focus of the advocacy work of the Canadian Physiotherapists Association (CPA).
+Research efforts aimed at identifying short-term impacts and trends over time are of vital importance in advocating for, and responding to the changing needs of the profession.
 This survey offered a rapid collection of data from physiotherapists across the country, highlighting experiences and implications during COVID-19.
 This work is invaluable to informing key policy recommendations and directions and will assist the CPA in gaining a better understanding of the strain and impacts the pandemic has had on physiotherapists over time.
 View the infographic here.

 Strengthening primary care in Canada, especially during the COVID-19 pandemic, is critical.
 From April to October 2020, the SPOR PIHCI, in partnership with the U.S. based Larry A. Green Centre, administerd 13 cycles of a cross-sectional pan-Canadian survey to better understand the response of primary care practices to COVID-19.
 An infographic visualizes the key results of Cycles 1-9.